dasilvajm/vllm-tools/NaviDemoSetup.md

 python -m vllm.entrypoints.openai.api_server --model='/models/DeepSeek-R1-Distill-Llama-70B-FP8-dynamic/' --max_model_len=4096 -tp=4 --distributed_executor_backend="mp"
 ```
 <br>
-In this example, the VLLM inference server was launched using the DeepSeek-R1-Distill-Llama-70B-FP8-dynamic model and will use the four GPUs.
-It will take approximately 45 seconds for the model to be loaded onto the four GPUs and the VLLM server should start up without any errors.
-The end of the process of starting the server and loading the model should show similar to the following:<br>
+In this example, the VLLM inference server was launched using the DeepSeek-R1-Distill-Llama-70B-FP8-dynamic model and will use all four GPUs.
+The VLLM server should start up without any errors with the end of the process showing similar to the following:<br>

 ```
 INFO:     Started server process [722]<br>